 Eating before competition

 There are several tips that can help an athlete achieve their target weight over the 2-3 days prior to competition.
-Some athletes try to fast before competition to minimise the amount of food inside the gut; however, this prevents optimal pre-competition fueling.
+Some athletes try to fast before competition to minimise the amount of food inside the gut; however, this prevents optimal pre-competition fuelling.
 A better alternative is the use of low residue foods consumed 24-48 hours before competition.
-Selecting low fibre cereals (e.g. Rice BubblesTM), white breads, pureed fruit and liquid meal replacements can minimize the amount of undigested food in the gut, while also giving important carbohydrate (fuel).
+Selecting low fibre cereals (e.g. Rice Bubbles), white breads, pureed fruit and liquid meal replacements can minimise the amount of undigested food in the gut, while also giving important carbohydrate (fuel).

 After the weigh-in

 The time between weigh-in and competition provides a window of opportunity to fuel-up, hydrate and recover from any short-term weight loss strategies.
 Providing excessive weight (>5% body weight) is not lost in the days before weigh-in, recovery can be achieved the between weigh-in and competition.
 Consuming 150% of fluid losses in sodium containing fluids in small frequent drinks will best achieve rehydration (i.e. if an athlete loses 2kg from restricting fluid intake and/or sweating, then 3 litres of a sodium containing beverage will be required).
 Consuming meal(s) high in carbohydrate following weigh-in will increase fuel stores needed for competition.